Week 4: In-Class#

 The amount left after 3 hours is 1.8225

-You would like to know how long it takes for the amount of radioactive material to fall below half of the initial amount.
-Modify your script from the previous problem to keep printing until the amount of material is less than half of the initial amount.
-When that happens, the script should print how many hours it took to reach that point.
-Your script should work correctly for any initial amount of material and for any valid decay parameter.
+Write a script that prints the amount of material remaining each hour until it is less than half of the initial amount.
+When that happens, the script should also print how many hours it took to reach that point.
+Your script should work correctly for any initial amount of material and for any valid remaining fraction.

-For example, a script starting with:
+For example, a script starting with

 R = 0.75